Tips for Sleeping Soundly After Breast Augmentation

 Get Used to Different Sleep Positions Before Surgery

 Take note, side sleepers: The best position for safe sleeping after breast augmentation surgery is on your back with your upper body slightly elevated.
-Sleeping in a recliner for the first few nights after your procedure (or with pillows propping up your head and torso) is ideal for reducing the swelling of your breasts and soreness.
+Sleeping in a recliner for the first few nights after your procedure (or with pillows propping up your head and torso) is ideal for reducing the swelling of your breasts and relieving soreness.
 It’s also easier to get up without using your upper body muscles.
 Elevating your upper body encourages scar tissue to form and heal.
 Sleeping flat on your back is an option if you find it difficult to sleep with your upper body elevated.

 Getting good sleep is a key component of your recovery.
 If you prioritize rest, nutrition, and following your doctor’s instructions to a “T,” you’ll be able to resume all your favorite activities sooner and minimize complications.